olubunmmy/LITA-Capstone-Project-1/README.md

 ###  Data Visualization Using Power BI

 ####  Importing Data into Power BI
-- Connect Power BI to the SQL database or import the Excel file with cleaned data.
+Power BI was connected to the SQL database and  the Excel file were imported with cleaned data.

 ####  Visualizations